Skip to content

 Validate operator usage in config tree.

 With composition-by-default, validation is simpler: 1.
-Remove operators always work (idempotent delete) 2.
+Remove operators error if key doesn't exist 2.
 Replace operators work on any type 3.
 No parent context requirements

 Parameters: